tboby/wyoming-onnx-asr/README.md

 docker run -it -p 10300:10300 --gpus all -v /path/to/local/data:/data ghcr.io/tboby/wyoming-onnx-asr-gpu
 ```

-there is also gpu TensorRT support, but it's a huge image and doesn't seem to make much performance difference.
-You might want to mount int a cache folder if using it (`/cache`)
+There is also gpu TensorRT support, but it's a huge image and doesn't seem to make much performance difference.
+You might want to mount in a cache folder if using it (`/cache`).

 ## Local Install